MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-system-barcode-scanning.md

 2. Select the search icon at the top of the mobile app.

-3. Select the Bar Code scan icon on the search screen.
+3. Select the barcode scan icon on the search screen.

 4. Scan the barcode, and the system will search for records with a matching barcode.